-The survivor pension and settlement are payable abroad.
+The survivor settlement is payable abroad.

-Funeral grant (social insurance): The deceased had at least 26 weeks of paid contributions in the last 12 months or received or was entitled to receive sickness benefits, maternity benefits, or a social insurance old-age or disability pension at the time of death.
+Funeral grant (social insurance): The deceased had at least 26 weeks of contributions in the last 12 months or received or was entitled to receive cash sickness or maternity benefits, or an old-age or disability pension at the time of death.